joshwycuff/py-laz/docs/advanced/project_structure.md

 A Laz project consists of at least one directory containing a laz.yml configuration file.
 A project can have multiple directories with each of them having 0 or 1 laz.yml files except for the top level which must have 1.
 Lower-level directories containing a laz.yml file are called sub-projects.
+There is no limit how deeply nested a laz project can be.

 A single-level Laz project: